 The Voltage Controlled Divider consists of several distinct blocks, each which is fairly simple in its operation.

 The circuitry around IC1B processes the incoming frequency, and squares up the waveform so it is suitable for the digital portions of the circuit.
 It drives the counter (4024) and sets the output flip-flop based around two portions of the 40106.
-This block is fed via a DC mixer stage which includes both inverting and non-inverting inputs, as well as a DC offset allowing for easy adjustment of the "sweet spot" for the incoming signal.
-The mixer also has an output making the unit a handy utility module even when you are not doing any dividing.

 The output of the counter (4024) is connected to a D to A converter made using an R/2R resistor ladder.
 The incoming pulse train will step the counter (4024) until the voltage on the output of the D to A converter is greater than that on pin 2 of IC1A, at which point the output of IC1A changes state, putting a HIGH on the HO output, resetting the flip-flop, and triggering a short delay that resets the counter to zero.
 This clears the HO output back to LOW.